 65. Inspiration from Butterflies

 You could even name each butterfly after a student!

-Check out our doors video to get another look at these great ideas.
+Check out our classroom doors video to get another look at these great ideas.

-Do you have a great door idea?
-Come and share in our WeAreTeachers HELPLINE group on Facebook.
+Come and share your classroom doors in our WeAreTeachers HELPLINE group on Facebook.

 Plus, check out some of our favorite back-to-school bulletin boards.